-Management, in coordination with an independent qualified actuary, are required to make assumptions regarding the defined benefit pension plan.
-The principal actuarial assumptions for the defined benefit pension plan are set out in note 12 and include assumptions on the discount rate, return on pension plan assets, mortality, future salary increases, and inflation.
+Management, in coordination with independent qualified actuaries, are required to make assumptions regarding the defined benefit pension plans.
+The principal actuarial assumptions for the defined benefit pension plans are set out in note 12 and include assumptions on the discount rate, return on pension plan assets, mortality, future salary increases, and inflation.
 Changes in the assumptions could affect the reported asset, service cost and return on pension plan assets.